behreajj/AsepriteAddons/commands/README.md

 - `nextLayer`: Moves the active layer to the next layer up the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the top of the sprite layer stack is reached.

 - `prependLayer`: Prepends a new layer to the active parent, either sprite or group layer.
 The layer is prepended to the bottom of the layer stack.
+If the active layer is a group, does *not* child the new layer to the group.
 The new layer becomes the active layer.

 - `prevLayer`: Moves the active layer to the previous layer down the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the bottom of the sprite layer stack is reached.